grew-nlp/grew_doc/content/grew_server.md

 +++

-# Use Grew as a server for the Arborator tool
+# Grew-API for the Arborator-Grew tool

+The Arborator-Grew tool is available on [https://arboratorgrew.ilpga.fr/](https://arboratorgrew.ilpga.fr/).

 The `grew_server` tool is a web server which manages set of annotated graphs with multiple annotations on the same sentence.
-It is built to be used with the Arborator graph annotation tool.
+It is built to be used as an API by the Arborator-Grew graph annotation tool.

 Below, we suppose that the server is available on some `baseURL`.
 For testing purpose, a demo server should be available at `http://arborator.grew.fr`.